CBD oil for dogs: Does CBD work for dog anxiety, pain, arthritis & cancer?[Infographic]

 How much and how often should you give CBD oil to a dog or cat?

-Dosages are typically based on weight and what issue you are dealing with.
-Based on information from Paw Plus, under Health Canada rules, processes like CO2 extraction are not encouraged as phytocannabinoids such as cbd cbg cannot be identified on the bottle as it would breach the Cannabis Act.
-Thus, the dosages are vague.
+Dosing for full spectrum CBD oil or isolates are typically based on weight and what issue you are dealing with.
+Based on information from Paw Plus, under official Canadian rules, processes like CO2 extraction are not encouraged as phytocannabinoids such as cbd cbg cannot be identified on the bottle as it would breach the Cannabis Act.
+Thus, the dosages can be quite vague and depend on each company.

-Is CBD oil safe for dogs and cats?
+Is CBD oil safe or ok for dogs and cats?

 A lot has been said about CBD being natural and as such there is an assumption that it cannot hurt.
 That is not the case.